Print

 2021 - Hangar, Ranger Quarters & Second BatHawk

-Construction of a new fortified hangar and rangers quarters were completed near Virunga's headquarters at the Katale/LCA airfield.
+Construction of a new fortified hangar and ranger quarters were completed near Virunga's headquarters at the Katale/LCA airfield.
 The new barracks will house 12 hardworking rangers, complete with showers and bathroom facilities.
 A second, critical BatHawk aircraft, donated by LCA, also joined the AirWing fleet.

 Past support enabled LCA to help the AirWing program purchase the Katale/LCA airfield.
 The AirWing program was previously forced to rent under constant threats of being evicted.
 LCA aslo helped support the building of a protective bastion wall around the perimeter of the airfield measuring six feet, six inches tall and more than 1500 feet long.